Wolbolar/IPSymconAstronomy/docs/en/README.md

 * configurable image view moon phase (own graphics possible)
 * Graphic twilight day
 * Graphic twilight years

-### Astronomical Timer:
-A timer can be created for a script or a variable that depends on an astronomical event.
-You can choose between different astronomical events.
-The timer is automatically set to the appropriate time each day.
-These can be used for e.g. shutters control or lamps to be switched at dusk.
-You can set a time limit and the offset to the event.

-* Sunrise
-* Sunset
-* civilian dawn
-* civilian dusk
-* nautical dawn
-* nautical dusk
-* astronomical dawn
-* astronomical dusk
-* moonrise
-* moonset

-It can be made a selection of the days of the week so that the timer is active only on a certain day of the week.

 ## 2. Requirements